jqn/flask-boilerplate/README.md

 `$ flask db migrate`

 Step 10.
-Apply the migration to create the guest_users table in the databs
+Apply the migration to create the guest_users table in the database

 `$ flask db upgrade`